Disappearance of Mekayla Bali: Online predator

 Bali had an extensive online presence on a number of social media apps where she chatted with other people often using a number of different aliases.
 On March 1, 2016, Bali wrote both on her Snapchat and one of her Instagram accounts: "Looking for Snapchat friends because I have none in real life.
-Add me ...", which led some people to believe that she was subsequently contacted by a person involved in her disappearance.
+Add me ...", which led to speculations that she was subsequently contacted by a person involved in her disappearance.
 Investigators have consequently put substantial effort into acquiring information on her online history but said that US privacy laws caused significant delays.
 Bali's mother said she supported these efforts by giving them "all of the passwords, everything to Mekayla’s accounts".

 One app in particular, the messaging app Kik, has been singled out by Bali's friends as well as investigators as being a cause for concern.
 Kik has been accused of providing inadequate parental control and offering anonymity to potentially malicious actors and Bali's friends have confirmed that they did not know much about who she was in contact with online.